Muller-bit/Web3_Wallet_Security/notes/04_metamask_key_security.md

 During the Metamask installation process, you will reach a pivotal moment: Metamask will present you with your Seed Phrase (also commonly referred to as a Secret Recovery Phrase or Mnemonic Phrase) and subsequently, your Private Key(s).
 Pay exceptionally close attention during this stage.

 ### The Security Imperative: Your Keys, Your Responsibility

+The security of your Seed Phrase and Private Keys cannot be overstated.
+Treat this information with the utmost seriousness, adhering to these non-negotiable principles:

+1. Absolute Secrecy: Your Seed Phrase and Private Keys must be kept entirely secret, at all times, from everyone.